-What It's Like Running a Dispensary & Being a Mom at the Same Time
+What It's Like to Run a Dispensary and Be a Mom at the Same Time

 The road that lead Aundre Speciale to the cannabis business was not an easy one.
 After aging out of the foster care system and spending years living on the streets of Northern California, Speciale faced scarce opportunities to create a life for herself and young family.
 It was a chance interaction with her neighbor legendary hemp activist Jack Herer, Speciale found her calling in the budding the medical marijuana industry as a caregiver, activist and dispensary owner.